6. Query building in Apollo Sandbox

 🚀 Exploring the Apollo Sandbox

-So far, we've been using the page of Apollo Sandbox to build and test GraphQL queries.
+So far, we've been using the Explorer page of to build and test queries.
 But Sandbox can do even more!
 Let's take a quick detour to explore some of the other tools in Sandbox.

 First, we need to start our server.
 Open a terminal window, navigate to the server folder with cd server, then run npm start.